Oral thrush (oral candidiasis)

 Healthy people do not have to do anything to prevent oral thrush.
 People at greater risk can take action to protect themselves.
 Someone in an at-risk group, for example due to a cancer treatment or a HIV/AIDS illness, can take so-called antifungals as a preventive measure.
 Antifungals are drugs that inhibit fungal growth or kill fungus.

 To date there has not been enough research into other measures that can protect against oral thrush.
-In any case, good oral hygiene is recommended, especially for people with dentures.
-So-called probiotics can possibly help older people in particular protect from oral thrush.
+Practicing good oral hygiene is the best way to give the mouth added protection.

 Further information, for example about how to prevent oral thrush, can be found at gesundheitsinformation.de.